vaish2704/Scaled_CMOS_Nand/README.md

 ## Design Explanation

-In contrast to the Conventional NAND Gate Design, we can see in the reference circuit above, the 2-input Scaled CMOS NAND Gate is made by connecting three PMOS transistors in parallel which in turn are connected in series with the two NMOS transistors below, which again are in series connection with each other.The two input lines p1 and p2 are given in such a way that the p1.1 input line is given simultaneously to the gate of PMOS_1 and NMOS_1 transistors whereas the input line p2 is given simultaneously to the gate of PMOS_3 and NMOS_2 transistors.
+In contrast to the Conventional NAND Gate Design, we can see in the reference circuit above, the 2-input Scaled CMOS NAND Gate is made by connecting three PMOS transistors in parallel which in turn are connected in series with the two NMOS transistors below, which again are in series connection with each other.
+The two input lines p1 and p2 are given in such a way that the p1.1 input line is given simultaneously to the gate of PMOS_1 and NMOS_1 transistors whereas the input line p2 is given simultaneously to the gate of PMOS_3 and NMOS_2 transistors.
 Also, p1.2 input line goes directly to the gate of pmos_2 transistor.
 The source of the PMOS transistors are given directly to the Vdd and the Vout terminal is observed to get our desired output.

-Considering the truth table of NAND Gate shown above; Case 1: When p1.1=p1.2=p2=0,both the NMOS are in OFF condition and PMOS are in ON condition.
+Considering the truth table of NAND Gate shown above,

+Case 1: When p1.1=p1.2=p2=0,both the NMOS are in OFF condition and PMOS are in ON condition.
 Therefore the output is connected to VDD and HIGH logic is present at the output terminal.

-Case 2: When p1.1=p1.2=0 and p2=1, the upper NMOS are in OFF and lower NMOS in ON condition.
+Case 2: When p1.1=p1.2=0 and p2=1, the upper NMOS are in OFF condition and lower NMOS in ON condition.
 Left PMOS are in ON and right PMOS in OFF condition.
 Therefore the output is connected to VDD and HIGH logic is present at the output terminal.

-Case 3: When p1.1=p1.2=1 and p2=0, upper NMOS are in ON and lower NMOS in OFF condition.
+Case 3: When p1.1=p1.2=1 and p2=0, upper NMOS are in ON condition and lower NMOS in OFF condition.
 Left PMOS are in OFF and right PMOS in ON condition.
 Therefore the output is connected to VDD and HIGH logic is present at the output terminal.

 Case 4: When p1.1=p1.2=p2=1,both the NMOS are in ON condition and PMOS are in OFF condition.
 Therefore the output is connected to VDD and LOW logic is present at the output terminal.